Opera Problems or Bugs with SVG and (X)HTML

 Simple examples:

-crash Opera9tp2 with beginEvent (show source code).
+crash Opera with beginEvent (show source code).

-crash Opera9tp2 with endEvent (show source code).
+crash Opera9tp2 with endEvent (show source code). (ok since Opera 9.50 alpha)

 If something red appears, the animation is wrong, for example because the events are ignored.